Accessing the Jobs Table

 The Details screen currently provides the following additional detail:

 - Job parameters - the full job parameters, rendered in JSON format.
 This information can be useful for troubleshooting purposes (when communicating with the support team) or may allow you to compare parameters across jobs.
-Note that these parameter names might differ slightly compared to the options initially shown in the pipeline options dialog.
+Note that these parameter names might differ slightly compared to the options shown in the pipeline options dialog.

 Note that you can also view job parameters and history in the info tab of any result.